 Ph.D. candidates applying for advanced standing must also submit:

-- All graduate course syllabi from counseling courses, as requested. - Clinical write-up of a current client and audio or video tape of same client, as requested.
-To ensure patient/clinician confidentiality, materials submitted must not divulge information that would reveal the identity of the individual. - All clinical evaluations from practicums, internships, etc., as requested - An interview is requested of all applicants.
+- All graduate course syllabi from counseling courses, as requested. - All clinical evaluations from practicums, internships, etc., as requested - An interview is requested of all applicants.

 Pastoral Counseling (M.A./M.S./C.A.S.)